houseabsolute/ci-perl-helpers/README.md

       * `AUTHOR_TESTING`
       * `EXTENDED_TESTING`
       * `RELEASE_TESTING`
-* On Linux with the latest dev release of Perl (5.31.6 at the time this was written).
-If tests fail when `prove` is run then your pipeline will still pass, but a failure to compile your code will cause the pipeline to fail.
+* On Linux with the latest dev release of Perl.
 * On Linux with the current contents of the `blead` branch of the [github.com/Perl/perl5 repo](https://github.com/Perl/perl5).
 If tests fail when `prove` is run then your pipeline will still pass, but a failure to